Expert covariational reasoning resources in physics graphing tasks

-Studies 2 and 3 were led by the same researcher who led Study 1.
-In order to mitigate confirmation bias while interpreting the patterns in our code categories, we opted out of using a card sorting task and instead created a timeline (see Figure~\ref{fig:ganttChartExample}) for each participant.
-The timelines are plots that show the code categories assigned to a participant over time.
-Each plot shows the fraction of total time on task along the horizontal axis, and a mark for each code category at the each moment it was assigned.
-The tails associated with each mark show for how long the participant was engaged in that code category.
-Each code category is plotted with a different shaped mark and color.
-Therefore, this method allowed the research team to find patterns between colors in the diagrams and then draw conclusions about how code categories may be interacting, grounding the analysis in the data.
+Phases 5 through 7 make use of timeline charts.
+Timeline charts are plots that show the code categories assigned to a participant over the time of their interview.
+Each plot shows the fraction of total time on task along the horizontal axis, and a mark for each code category at the each moment it was assigned (an example is shown in Fig.~\ref{fig:ganttChartExample}, and the code categories from phase 4 are defined in Table~\ref{tab:maincategories}).
+The tails associated with each mark show for how long the participant was engaged in reasoning represented by that code category.
+This method allowed the research team to find patterns between categories in the diagrams and then draw conclusions about how code categories may be interacting, grounding the analysis in the data.

-The research team sought patterns in the code categories by looking for categories that occur at the same time and categories that rarely appear together.
-As an example, consider the patterns in Figure~\ref{fig:ganttChartExample}.
-The code category ``Quantity,'' which includes symbolizing and relating quantities to one another, often appears at the same time as the code category ``Physical World,'' which includes making sense of the physical context of the task.
-In contrast, the code category ``Function,'' which includes assigning functional forms, often appears next to---but not at the same time as---the code category ``Mental Actions,'' which includes the mental actions from the mathematics covariational reasoning framework.
+In phase 6, the research team sought patterns in the code categories by looking for categories that occur at the same time and categories that rarely appear together.
+For example, in Fig.~\ref{fig:ganttChartExample}, ``Quantity'' often appears at the same time as the code category ``Connection to the Task''.
+In contrast, ``Function'' often appears before or after---but rarely at the same time as---the code category ``Mathematics Mental Actions''.

-Once initial patterns were identified across the 15 interviews in Studies 2 and 3, we went back into the transcripts to examine how the participants described their thought processes and what behaviors were observed by the interviewer at those moments where code categories coincided or were apart.
-We then iteratively went back and forth between the timelines and the transcripts to characterize the patterns we observed.
+To review and verify the patterns we characterized from the timeline charts (phase 7), the lead researcher went back into the transcripts to examine how the participants described their thought processes and what behaviors were observed by the interviewer at those moments where code categories coincided or were apart.
+Over the course of several research team discussions, the team went iteratively back and forth between the timeline charts and the transcripts to characterize the patterns we observed.